Microsoft Outlook: Macintosh

-Entourage was replaced by Outlook for Mac 2011, which features greater compatibility and parity with Outlook for Windows than Entourage offered.
-It is the first native version of Outlook for macOS.
+Entourage was replaced by Outlook for Mac 2011, which offered improved compatibility with Microsoft Exchange and a user interface more consistent with Outlook for Windows, although feature parity was still incomplete.
+It is the first native version of Outlook for Mac OS X.

 Outlook 2011 initially supported Mac OS X's Sync Services only for contacts, not events, tasks or notes.
 It also does not have a Project Manager equivalent to that in Entourage.
 With Service Pack 1 (v 14.1.0), published on April 12, 2011, Outlook can now sync calendar, notes and tasks with Exchange 2007 and Exchange 2010.

 On October 31, 2014, Microsoft released Outlook for Mac (v15.3 build 141024) with Office 365 (a software as a service licensing program that makes Office programs available as soon as they are developed).
-Outlook for Mac 15.3 improves upon its predecessors with: